 After its march toward Moscow, what's next for Russia's Wagner Group?

-The mood in Russia appeared to be calmer on Sunday, a day after the Wagner Group halted its advance toward Moscow and averted a possible confrontation with the Russian military.
+It was a shocking provocation in a country where Russian President Vladimir Putin holds a firm grip on power: a convoy of militarized mercenaries advancing on the capital Moscow calling for the resignation of top defense officials.

+The weekend march by the Wagner Group ended before a possible confrontation with Russian forces.
+But experts say it revealed weaknesses in Putin's regime and raised questions about the fate of the private military company that has been key to some of Russia's successes in conflict zones across the globe.

-The mercenary group led by Yevgeny Prigozhin marched to the outskirts of Moscow before Prigozhin warned that "the moment has arrived when blood could be spilt" and ordered his forces to turn back.
+The mercenary group led by Yevgeny Prigozhin marched to the outskirts of Moscow on Saturday when Prigozhin warned that "the moment has arrived when blood could be spilt" and ordered his forces to turn back.

-Nicknamed "Putin's chef," Prigozhin was once a close confidant of Russian President Vladimir Putin, and the Wagner Group has been an indispensable part of Russia's military engagements in Ukraine and other parts of the world, including Africa and South America.
+Nicknamed "Putin's chef," Prigozhin was once a close confidant of Putin, and the Wagner Group has been an indispensable part of Russia's military engagements in Ukraine and other parts of the world, including Africa and South America.

 But Prigozhin's weekend rebellion against Russia's top military brass may have upended the soldier's fortunes.

-Prigozhin won't face charges for the mutiny, according to the Kremlin, but he's been branded a "traitor" by Putin and the Kremlin said he would head to neighboring Belarus.
+Prigozhin won't face charges for the mutiny, according to the Kremlin, but he's been branded a "traitor" by Putin and Russian officials said he would head to neighboring Belarus.

-Meanwhile, it's unclear whether the Wagner Group will be disbanded and what impact such a move could have in Ukraine and other conflict zones where Wagner mercenaries have been operating.
+Meanwhile, it's unclear whether the Wagner Group will be disbanded and what impact such a move could have in Ukraine and other places where Wagner mercenaries have been operating.

 A feud between the Wagner Group and Russian defense officials preceded the uprising